River Raisin Heritage Trail

 Woodland Cemetery is the burial site of many of Monroe’s earliest settlers, politicians and war combatants, including some of those killed during the Battle of Frenchtown in 1813.
 In early 2000, the ownership of Woodland Cemetery was in jeopardy.
 Again, the Society partnered with the City of Monroe to ensure the future of this historic site.

-Sculpted by Edward Clark Potter, the Equestrian Statue “Sighting the Enemy” that depicts General George Armstrong Custer was unveiled in Monroe on June 4, 1910.
-On three occasions, the Society has underwritten the cost of restoring, cleaning and preserving the Statue.
+Sculpted by Edward Clark Potter, the Equestrian Statue “Sighting the Enemy” that depicts General George Armstrong Custer, at the battle of Gettysburg during the Civil War, was unveiled in Monroe on June 4, 1910.
+On three occasions, the Society has underwritten the cost of restoring, cleaning and preserving the statue.
 The last occasion occurred in 2010, on the statue’s 100 year anniversary.

-Arrangement of the Presidential Wall in Monroe City Hall lobby was, again, underwritten by the Society.
+Arrangement of the Presidential Wall in Monroe City Hall lobby was also underwritten by the Society.

-In total, the Society contributed some $40,000 for completion of these projects.
+In total, the Society contributed approximately $40,000 for completion of these projects.

 Monroe Trading Post Ledger